Music of the Bionicle film series: Reception

 The music of the first two films received favorable notes from some who reviewed the DVD releases.
 Furst's work on Legends of Metru Nui also earned the film a nomination for Best Original Score at the 2004 DVD Exclusive Awards.

-David Molina, co-director of the first three films, gave praise to Furst's work on Web of Shadows, saying “Watching the picture with his music for the first time is an amazing experience.
-The story is suddenly alive and emotional.”
+David Molina, co-director of the first three films, gave praise to Furst's work on Web of Shadows, saying that "watching the picture with his music for the first time is an amazing experience.
+The story is suddenly alive and emotional".

 Furst himself has described the Bionicle scores as some of the best music of his career, citing the creative freedom granted to him by the filmmakers.

 Bionicle trilogy concert

 In 2018, Furst expressed interest in organizing a concert in which highlights from the first three film scores are performed, and asked for input from fans who would be interested in such an event.